 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Valentines to arrive on North American shores:

-Valentine Settlers in the United States in the 17th Century
+Valentine Settlers in United States in the 17th Century

 - Eliza Valentine settled in Virginia in 1698

-Valentine Settlers in the United States in the 18th Century
+Valentine Settlers in United States in the 18th Century

 - Adam Valentine, who arrived in Virginia in 1704